CESNET/cesnet-datazoo/docs/index.md

 The goal of this project is to provide tools for working with large network traffic datasets and to facilitate research in the traffic classification area.
 The core functions of the `cesnet-datazoo` package are:

 - A common API for downloading, configuring, and loading of three public datasets of encrypted network traffic — CESNET-TLS22, CESNET-QUIC22, and CESNET-TLS-Year22.
-Details about the available datasets are at the [dataset overview][overview-of-datasets] page.
+Details about the available datasets are on the [dataset overview][overview-of-datasets] page.
+- Provides standard features used for traffic classification, such as sizes, directions, and inter-packet times of the first 30 packets of each flow.
+More details on the [data features][features] page.
 - Extensive configuration options for:
     - Selection of train, validation, and test periods.
 The datasets span from two weeks to one year; therefore, it is possible to evaluate classification methods in a time-based fashion that is closer to practical deployment.
     - Selection of application classes and splitting classes between *known* and *unknown*.
 This enables research in the open-world setting, in which classification models need to handle new classes that were not seen during the training process.